-This is a very early stage of breast cancer.
-The cancer either hasn't spread beyond the breast at all or has spread in a very small amount to a lymph node.
-So you have a number of good treatments to choose from.
-The five-year survival rate for women with stage I breast cancer is about 88%.
-This doesn't mean that these women will only live five years.
-In fact, doctors usually measure success rates for cancer treatment by seeing how women are doing five years after treatment.
+In this early stage, the cancer either hasn't spread beyond the breast or has spread in a very small amount to a lymph node.
+You have a number of treatments to choose from.
 Women usually do well with a combination of treatments.
-Here are your basic options:

-Surgery for this stage of breast cancer is a standard.
-Since the tumor is still small, you may get a lumpectomy.
-In this procedure, just the tumor and some of the surrounding tissue are removed.
+Surgery is standard treatment for this stage.
+Since the tumor is small, you may have a lumpectomy -- just the tumor and some of the tissue around it are removed.
 Some women get a mastectomy, in which the whole breast is removed.
-In either case, the surgeon will likely take out one or more of the lymph nodes.
-After a mastectomy, you might choose to get breast reconstruction surgery.
-Surgery treats the disease of which we are aware.
-The other treatments of radiation, chemotherapy, and/or hormone therapy are considered "adjuvant" (added) treatments for occult (or hidden) disease.
-They are used to reduce risk of breast cancer recurrence.
+In either case, the surgeon will likely take out one or more lymph nodes.
+After a mastectomy, you might choose to have breast reconstruction surgery.

-Biological therapy is a new approach.
-In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
-Herceptin is a new drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
-It stops this protein from making the cancer grow and makes chemotherapy more effective.
-It is most often used in combination with chemotherapy.
+Targeted therapy is a newer treatment.
+About 20% of women with breast cancer have too much of a protein known as HER2 that sometimes makes the cancer spread quickly.
+Trastuzumab (Herceptin) is a drug that's been approved to treat women with HER2-positive cancer.
+It stops this protein from making the cancer grow and makes some chemotherapy more effective.
+Other drugs that may be used are pertuzumab (Perjeta) and neratinib (Nerlynx)

 Clinical trialsare something else to consider.
 They’re open to many women with stage I cancer, and they may allow you access to cutting-edge treatments.
 Talk to your doctor to find out more about them.